-2. Raise the level of knowledge and expertise in all aspects of the supply chain, including knowledge of products, purchasing, sales, printing, processing, and logistics, and collaborate with business partners and stakeholders to
+We will develop specific measures, systems, and mechanisms to raise the level of knowledge and expertise in all areas of the supply chain, including related to products, purchasing, sales, printing, processing, and logistics.
+In addition, we will dedicate ourselves to creating added value by promoting initiatives to reaffirm the unique value, functions, and role of paper.